midorinom/BlossomzBot/README.md

 <img src="/documentation/README/Google Sheet.png" alt="Google Sheet" title="Google Sheet">

 To make changes to the spreadsheet from the discord app, I make use of the SheetDB API which is a service that allows for easy communication with Google Sheets.
 However, with the free tier of SheetDB, there is a limited amount of API calls that can be made per month.
 Some changes made in the discord server would require multiple updates to be made in the sheets, for example changing a person's role would require first searching the spreadsheet for the tab with the role that person previously had, then searching through the sheet to find the row containing that person, delete that row, then searching for the tab for the new role that the person is given, then adding that row again.
-To fulfil even one use case can require many many API calls to update the sheet as required.
+To fulfil even one use case can require many API calls to update the sheet as required.
 To get around this problem, I created this Holding Area tab in the sheet:

 <img src="/documentation/README/Holding Area.png" alt="Holding Area" title="Holding Area">

-Instead of using SheetDB's API to perform updates on the google sheet, everytime a new person is to be added or updated in the sheet, the discord app sends all the relevant information to the Holding Area.
+Instead of using SheetDB's API to perform updates on the google sheet, whenever a new person is to be added or updated in the sheet, the discord app sends all the relevant information to the Holding Area.
 If there is no previous role, that means it is a new person and they are to be added.
 If there is a previous role and new role, that means it is an existing person and their role is to be updated, meaning the row containing their information have to be removed from a tab and then added to a different tab.
-If previous role and new role are the same, it means that either their display name or discord username have changed, so their will simply just have to be updated within the same tab and same row.
+If the previous role and new role are the same, it means that either their display name or discord username have changed, so their will simply just have to be updated within the same tab and same row.

 To read from the Holding Area tab and perform all the relevant operations to update the google sheet, I make use of Google Apps Script.
 The script that I wrote in App Script can be found <a href="/documentation/appScript.js">here</a>.
 The Apps Script is triggered automatically whenever a new entry is added to the Holding Area tab and it will perform the logic as I have described, to assess how to update the sheet accordingly.
 This is how the resulting logs look like inside the #blossomz-bot channel whenever someone's role, display name or discord username has been updated: